videlille/nlp-siamese-network-question-duplicate-trax/README.md

-# DEEp LSTSM Network for question duplicate
+# Deep LSTSM Network for question duplicate

 Build a Siamese network that identifies question duplicates in a dataset from Quora.